openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    | updated_at  | None                                             |
    +-------------+--------------------------------------------------+

-Wait for the new partition to be created (i.e. status=Ready)
+Wait for the new partition to be created (i.e. status=Ready):

 ::